az-ja/Improved-Descriptor-Learning-for-Correspondence-Problems/README.md

 # Improved-Descriptor-Learning-for-Correspondence-Problems
-Mater thesis at the university of Stuttgart
+Master thesis at the university of Stuttgart

-In this thesis, I learned suitable features for optical flow estimation.
+In this thesis, suitable image features to solve correspondence problems were computed via Covolutional Neural Networks.
-The features are computed via Covolutional Neural Networks and are embedded in the Coarse-to-Fine PatchMatch method.
+These features are embedded in the Coarse-to-Fine PatchMatch method to estimate the optical flow between the two image.